 This video, uploaded in 2014, shows Super Hornet operations on and around the Nimitz class aircraft carrier USS Enterprise (CVN 65), offering a rare glimpse of what it might be like to ride in the cockpit of these powerful aircraft as they conduct low-altitude flights, seemingly scraping the wave tops as they approach the carrier and zoom past it.

-Early last week, an F/A-18E Super Hornet was involved in a dogfight that ended with the downing of a Syrian Su-22, America’s first air-to-air victory since 1999, prompting a resurgence of interest in the storied air frame, but it was far from the plane’s first victory.
+Last year, an F/A-18E Super Hornet was involved in a dogfight that ended with the downing of a Syrian Su-22, America’s first air-to-air victory since 1999, prompting a resurgence of interest in the storied air frame, but it was far from the plane’s first victory.
 On the very first day of the Persian Gulf War, four F/A-18Cs took off from the USS Saratoga with orders to bomb an airfield in Southwest Iraq.
 They were only airborne a short time before an E-2 Hawkeye airborne control aircraft notified them that two Iraqi Mig-21s were headed their way.

 The Super Hornets adjusted course, and forty seconds after they received notification from the E-2, both Migs had already been turned into smoking rubble on the desert earth below.